YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/sub graph.md

 ## Sub Graph

-A Sub Graph is a special type of Shader Graph, which you can reference from inside other graphs.
-This is useful when you wish to perform the same operations multiple times in one graph or across multiple graphs.
-A Sub Graph differs from a Shader Graph in three main ways:
+A **Sub Graph is a special type of Shader Graph**, which you can **reference from inside other graphs**.
+This is useful when you **wish to perform the same operations multiple times in one graph or across multiple graphs**.
+A **Sub Graph differs from a Shader Graph in three main ways**:

-Properties in the Blackboard of a Sub Graph define the input Ports of a Sub Graph Node when you reference the Sub Graph from inside another graph.
+- Properties in the Blackboard of a Sub Graph define the input Ports of a Sub Graph Node when you reference the Sub Graph from inside another graph.
-A Sub Graph has its own Asset type.
+- A Sub Graph **has its own Asset type**.
 For more information, including instructions on how to make a new Sub Graph, see Sub Graph Asset.
-A Sub Graph does not have a Master Stack.
-Instead, it has a Node called Output.
+- A Sub Graph **does not have a Master Stack**.
+Instead, it **has a Node called Output**.
 For information about the components of a Sub Graph, see Sub Graph Asset.

 ![](../img/SubGraph-Output-Node.png)